Two key components help ensure the efficient and effective assessment of job applicants:

 One of our best tools for mitigating potential bias in the hiring process is to establish evaluation criteria before the committee begins reviewing applications—ideally, before or while the committee drafts the job advertisement.
 An assessment rubric ensures that all applicants are subject to the same evaluation criteria, and that members of search committees apply selection criteria consistently.

 If possible, the entire unit should participate in the creation of an assessment rubric to ensure that the unit’s values are reflected in the evaluation criteria.
-Minimally, the search committee should be assisted by unit leadership and the unit’s diversity committee.
+Minimally, the search committee should be assisted by unit leadership.

 An assessment rubric also helps the committee and the unit clearly weigh its selection criteria against unit priorities—including the unit’s commitments to diversity, equity, and inclusion.
 For a particular search, which areas of assessment are considered “must haves” or “deal breakers”?